 - The Step-by-Step Guide to Increase EAP Utilization

 - Your Guide to the EAP Implementation and Search Process

-This blog post was inspired by a workshop Haeli Harris, Nivati’s Lead Clinician, and I gave to an incredible group of HR leaders at the FromDayOne Conference.
+This blog post was inspired by a workshop Haeli Harris, Nivati’s Lead Clinician, and I gave.
 If you’d like to learn more about the topics I touched on in this post, you can watch the entire webcast here:

 By participating in/reading the service/website/blog/email series on this website, you acknowledge that this is a personal website/blog and is for informational purposes and should not be seen as mental health care advice.
 You should consult with a licensed professional before you rely on this website/blog’s information.
 All things written on this website should not be seen as therapy treatment and should not take the place of therapy or any other health care or mental health advice.
 Always seek the advice of a mental health care professional or physician.
 The content on this blog is not meant to and does not substitute for professional medical advice, diagnosis, or treatment.